JulianGCalderon-FIUBA/apuntes.md/Álgebra II/Matrices Normales.md

 - **Matrices Ortogonales** $\to A A^t = A^T A = I$
 - **Matrices Anti Simétricas** $\to A^t = -A$

-Para matrices complejas, tenemos que;
+Para matrices complejas, tenemos que:

 - **Matrices Herméticas** $\to A^* = A$, donde $A^*$ representa la matriz adjunta (transpuesta y conjugada)
 - **Matrices Unitarias** $\to A A^* = A^* A = I$